kircherlab/ReMM/README.md

 ## Workflow

-The workflow consists of three main parts:
+The workflow consists of four main parts:

 - Download of data
 - Data processing and cleansing
 - Model training and validation

-More information on these parts can be found in the Readme of the Snakemake folder.
+- Calculation of ReMM for the whole genome

+Snakemake folder contains a graph of the workflow and more detailed information on the most important steps.

 To launch a snakemake workflow, you need to tell snakemake which file you want to generate.
-For example, To compute the cross-validation ReMM scores for GRCh38, you need to run:
+For example, to compute the cross-validation ReMM scores for GRCh38, you need to run:

 ```
 snakemake output/predictions/hg38/SNVs.hg38.cv.predictions.txt
 ```

-Using a flag -n, you can initiate a 'dry run': snakemake will check the consistency of all rules and files and show the number of steps.
+To execute any step separately (see Readme in the Snakemake folder for details on workflow steps), you need to look up the name of the desired output file in the scripts and call Snakemake with the exact name.
+Using a flag -n, you can initiate a 'dry run': Snakemake will check the consistency of all rules and files and show the number of steps.
 However, a clean dry run does not necessarily mean that no errors will occur during a normal run.

-The command outputs a tab-delimited file with containing two columns: first is the probability p of a variant to be pathogenic at this position, second is the probability 1 - p, so that each row sums up to 1 .
 ReMM score is not allele-specific so that you get only one score independent of the variant itself.
 The workflow from the download of data up to computing the scores may take several days or weeks depending on the computing power.
 On a XX machine with XX cores, the running time is XX hours.

-Snakemake folder contains graphs of the entire workflow and more detailed information on the most important steps.